michaelvl/gateway-api-lens/README.md

 $ gateway-api-lens -o graph  |  dot -Tsvg > output.svg
 ```

-The is an example where service policies (see
+This is an example where service policies (see
 [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713)) are attached
-to both `GatewayClass` and `Gateway` resources:
+to both `GatewayClass` and `Gateway` resources as well as the
+namespace of the `Gateway` (such indirect attachments are shown with a
+dashed arrow):

 ![Example Graphviz output](doc/images/graphviz-output.png)